TimDouglas28/Border-Theory/README.md

     * Journalists dir: Stores extracted nouns data.
     * pickles dir: Stores pickled files used as input into the BERTopic model.
     * BERTopic dir: Stores pickled BERTopic output files for analysis in work_life_analysis.py.
 2. Run work_life_analysis.py to produce the results shown in the paper.
+NB: You will have to manually inspect the BERTopic topics before grouping them into work or life categories (as described on lin 1271 of script, '3.
+Define topic labels').
 Multiple files will be created during this run:
     * 'Journalists_swb_all_lockdowns.pdf': The subjective well-being plots for journalists.
     * 'Journalists_flex_all_lockdowns.pdf': The flexibility plots for journalists.
     * 'norm_frequency_comparison_plot_Journalists_lockdowns_across_lockdowns.pdf': The normalized